SarahFrench/SarahFrench.github.io/content/memo/2024-06-19-debugging-dependencies.md

 ## Replacing dependencies with your forks

 If you're working on a contribution to a dependency (for example fixing a bug you've discovered) then you might want to test that out locally with your project.
 To do this you can use the `replace` keyword in your go.mod file.

-Here I've replaced use of `hashicorp/terraform-plugin-sdk` with my fork, specifically a commit containing an idea for a contribution/bug fix (<a href="https://github.com/SarahFrench/terraform-plugin-sdk/commit/d188bcc3c75e66bd775b98fc512a5706ccf930e8" rel="noopener noreferrer nofollow" target="_blank">d188bcc</a>).
+Today I wanted to test a change to how sweepers are filtered in the hashicorp/terraform-plugin-sdk module, as part of my work on the Google Terraform provider.
+The snippet below shows how I replaced use of `hashicorp/terraform-plugin-sdk` with my fork of that module containing a change.
+In the go,mod file I specify a commit containing an idea for a contribution/bug fix (<a href="https://github.com/SarahFrench/terraform-plugin-sdk/commit/d188bcc3c75e66bd775b98fc512a5706ccf930e8" rel="noopener noreferrer nofollow" target="_blank">d188bcc</a>).
+That commit SHA is used below:

 ```
 module github.com/hashicorp/terraform-provider-google-beta